Highlights of the Program

 EPRI

-• Identifying PQ issues like voltage flicker, harmonics, and inverter-based equipment conflicts
+• Identifying power quality (PQ) issues like voltage flicker, harmonics, and inverter-based equipment conflicts

 • Explaining how DERs impact voltage stability, inrush, and compatibility in modern grids